fbpx

 2024: Mt.
 Carleton Provincial Park

-From June 3-16, 2024, the selected artists will be staying in Mount Carleton Provincial Park, in the park’s heritage cabins at the Nictau campsite.
+From June 3-16, 2024, five artists took up residence at Mount Carleton Provincial Park, in the park’s heritage cabins at the Nictau campsite.

 2022: Herring Cove Provincial Park, Campobello Island